davidmegli/Empedocle/README.md

 # Empedocle
 ## Overview
-This repository provides the code and detailed instructions on how to build it and deploy it Wildfly.
+This repository provides the code and detailed instructions on how to build it and deploy it on Wildfly.
 Specifically, detailed instructions will be given on how to compile the project directly from the command line along with a properly configured Wildfly server.
 This scenario is useful for developers who prefer a more granular and personalized management of the build and deploy process.

 ## Table of Contents
 - [Installation](#installation)